ialbert/bio/doc/bio-tips.md

 ## More forgiving command line

-We can write short or long form commands:
+You may write short or long form commands:

     bio ncov --fasta --end 100

-or we can write:
+or you may write:

     bio ncov -fasta -end 100